A sequential linear complementarity problem method for generalized Nash equilibrium problems: Table of Numerical Results

 \section{Table of Numerical Results}

 This appendix provides additional tables with further details on the numerical results reported in Section~\ref{sec:experiments}.
-Specifically, \begin{enumerate} \item Tables~\ref{alg:table-time-1}-\ref{alg:table-time-2} present the runtime comparison of the tested algorithms on the test problems, where ``--'' indicates that the algorithm failed to obtain a solution within the time limit of 30 minutes.
-For each problem, the boldface entries correspond to the fastest algorithm, and the initial point of all algorithms is set to $x^0 \mathbf{1}_n$, where $\mathbf{1}_n$ denotes the vector of ones in $\mathbb{R}^n$. \item Tables~\ref{alg:table-grad-Hessian-1}-\ref{alg:table-grad-Hessian-2} summarize the numbers of gradient and Hessian evaluations performed by each algorithm.
+Specifically, \begin{enumerate} \item Tables~\ref{alg:table-time-1}-\ref{alg:table-time-2} present the runtime comparison for all test problems.
+Entries marked ``--'' indicate that the algorithm failed to obtain a solution within the time limit of 30 minutes.
+For each problem, the fastest algorithm is highlighted in bold.
+All algorithms start from the initial point $x^0\cdot \mathbf{1}_n$. \item Table~\ref{alg:table-grad-Hessian-1} summarizes the number of gradient and Hessian evaluations performed by each algorithm.
 Here, ``Grad'' denotes the total number of gradient evaluations of $\theta^\nu$ and $g^\nu$, while ``Hess'' represents the number of evaluations of the Hessian $\J_x F$. \end{enumerate}